Sumeshkallayil/MyPersonalRepo/README.md

 # MyPersonalRepo
-This is used for my personal work
+#This repo will be used for my personal learning efforts.
+# I plan to learn more about Data Science and R Programming.